integritee-network/worker/README.md

 Copy your SPID and key to the following files (use Linux line endings):
 * `bin/spid_production.txt`: SPID of your subscription
-* `bin/key_production.txt`: Key of your subscription (primary or secondary works)
+* `bin/key_production.txt`: Key of your subscription (primary or secondary works) These files are used to access the Intel Remote Attestation Service.

-The enclave will be signed with the your private key that waa also registered and whitelisted at Intel's.
+The enclave will be signed with the private key that was also registered and whitelisted at Intel's (in the process of obtaining a commercial license).
 Make sure that the key is exported as an environment variable called `SGX_COMMERCIAL_KEY`.

-The enclave uses the configuration found under `enclave/Enclave.config.production.xml`.
+The enclave in production mode uses the configuration found under `enclave/Enclave.config.production.xml`.

 ## Private-tx demo
 To run a demo for private tokens do the following: